Tree shaping: Richard Reames

 Richard Reames is an American nurseryman and author based in Williams, Oregon, where he owns and manages a nursery, and design studio collectively named Arborsmith Studios.
 He was inspired by the works of Axel Erlandson, and began sculpting trees in 1991 or 1992.
 He began his first experimental grown chairs in the spring of 1993.

 In 1995, Reames wrote and published his first book, How to Grow a Chair: The Art of Tree Trunk Topiary.
 In it, he coined the word arborsculpture.
 His second book, Arborsculpture: Solutions for a Small Planet was published in 2005.

 Christopher Cattle

-Christopher Cattle is a retired furniture design professor from England.
+Christopher Cattle is a retired furniture design professor from Oxford England.
 He started his first planting of furniture in 1996.
 According to Cattle, in the late 1970s he developed an idea to train and graft trees to grow into shapes in response to questions from students asking how to build furniture using less energy.
 Using various species of trees and wooden jigs to shape them, he has grown 15 three-legged stools to completion.

 He hopes to inspire others to grow their own furniture, and envisions that, "One day, furniture factories could be replaced by furniture orchards."
 He calls his works "grown up furniture", "grown stools", and "grown furniture", calling them "the result of mature thinking."

 Mr. Wu

 Mr. Wu is a Chinese pensioner who designs, crafts and grows furniture in Shenyang, Liaoning, China.
-He been practicing this from 2000.
+He's been practicing this from 2000.